jose011974/Python-Video-Downloader/README.md

 # Credits / License

-This scrpit was created in Visual Studio Code with Python 3.10.6
+This scrpit was created in Visual Studio Code with Python 3.10.4

 I only wish that you give me credit as the author if you decide to distribute my script.

 If there is anything that can be improved, please let me know.
-While I took a basic python course in high school back in 2016-2017, most of my programming skills are self taught through lots of trial and error.
-This script took 6 months of trial and error to get to where it is now.
+While I took a basic python course in high school back in 2016-2017, most of my programming skills are self taught through ***lots*** of trial and error.
+This script took 6 months to get to where it is now.